Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

-On the other hand, the applications of computer vision studies on images have been extensively extended and enriched from simple image classifications~\cite{simonyan2014very,simonyan2014very} to various task scenarios like object detection~\cite{zhao2019object} and segmentation~\cite{long2015fully} within the image.
-In addition to the above mentioned discriminative task applications that aim to mine the data patterns from the existing images, another branch of application aims to synthesize the image data using generative neural networks~\cite{gan}.
+Moreover, the applications of computer vision in the image domain have been extensively extended and enriched from simple image classifications~\cite{simonyan2014very,simonyan2014very} to various task scenarios like object detection~\cite{zhao2019object} and segmentation~\cite{long2015fully} within the image.
+In addition to the above-mentioned discriminative task applications that aim to mine the data patterns from existing images, there is another branch of applications that aim to synthesize the image data using generative neural networks.